Base Game: Firefly: The Game

 So what’s this expansion like?
 Does it aim to misbehave and provide at least a season’s worth of entertainment?
 Or does Fox need to teach Gale Force Nine how to cancel this production?

 I’m a long time Magic: The Gathering player and a Pokemon: TGC player before that.
 I’m a fan of the meta, and enjoy looking for the best strategies with decent probabilities.
-For those of you unfamiliar with the concept of metagaming, it’s the simple idea that more of something is likely to happen more often and less of something is likely to happen less.
-If you have four of something in a sixty card deck, you’re more likely to draw it then something you have two of in a sixty card deck.
+For those of you unfamiliar with the concept of metagaming, it’s the simple idea more of something is likely to happen more often and less of something is likely to happen less.
+If you have four of something in a sixty card deck, you’re more likely to draw it then something you have two in a sixty card deck.

 By adding more cards, they’ve thinned the decks.
-My strategy of hovering around Persephone waiting for Simon, River and/or Shepard Book to show up (a brilliant masterminded scheme if there ever was one) becomes that much less likely to yield results.
+My strategy of hovering around Persephone waiting for Simon, River and/or Shepard Book to show up (a brilliant masterminded scheme if there ever was one) becomes much less likely to yield results.

 The new type of job in Breakin’ Atmo is the ‘Task’.
 They give you more money based on the amount of Fight, Negotiate or Tech skill your crew has.
-And it’s nice that you can try to specialise in something as a viable option.
+And it’s nice you can try to specialise in something as a viable option.
 I’ve seen one or two games where these have meant the difference between a win or a loss.
 But they’re few and far between.